dojo/docs/util/doh.rst

 Again, D.O.H. tries not to limit itself in this manner, it's both flexible, extendable, and runs in many environments from browsers to JS runtime environments such as Rhino.

-It's main purpose is a framework for developers (both dojo committers and others), to unit test out JavaScript functions and custom widgets.
+Its main purpose is a framework for developers (both dojo committers and others), to unit test out JavaScript functions and custom widgets.
 Its goal isn't so much as a way to test a full-blown web application as it is to test the parts that make up the applications in a cross-browser (and even non-browser), compatible manner.